pourmand1376/Jupyter-Docker-Conda/README.md

 - Very Simple to work with.

 Feel free to explore and utilize Jupyter-Docker-Conda for your data science and development needs!

+## Important

+Note that docker containers can not take more than 10GB of Disk.
+To solve this problem, you have to mount `~/.cache` directory to a folder in your system or you can increase that limit using [this tutorial](https://stackoverflow.com/questions/31883782/docker-and-image-size-limit).